-Friday 8th March 2019 is International Women’s Day, the day we celebrate women’s equality and their achievements.
+International Women’s Day is the day we celebrate women’s equality and their achievements.
 In the spirit of things, today’s post is all about the women who have influenced me throughout my life and why I think they’re awesome.

 Obvs.
 Growing up it was pretty much just me and her, and to this day she still is my best friend.
-She makes a fabulous carrot cake, she loves a good bitching session and she always looks after me despite the fact I’m 26 years old.
-My favourite thing she taught me was “all men are bastards” – a lesson which she still occasionally reminds me of even now.
+She makes a fabulous carrot cake, she loves a good bitching session and she always looks after me despite the fact I’m 28 years old.
+My favourite thing she taught me at the precious age of 8 was “all men are bastards” – a lesson which she still occasionally reminds me of even now.
 She never fails to make me laugh, especially when she’s in the car angrily shouting at another driver who’s pissed her off.

 Let’s be honest, you probably saw this one coming.
 We all love Taylor for her music (and if you don’t, you’re wrong), but I also love her as a person.
 She is fierce AF in how she deals with haters (This is Why We Can’t Have Nice Things and Look What You Made Me Do are just the BEST songs to listen to when someone has pissed you off), but you’ll read countless stories on the internet of how lovely she is to her fans.
 Her music, in particular her 1989 album, has really helped me with my anxiety and even now, if I feel panicky or upset, I’ll pop on one of her songs to help me feel unstoppable and fearless.